modelica/newsletter/_2022-01/tlk-dave.md

 category: "vendor"
 ---

-DaVE is a visualization and FMI-based simulation environment for both the post-processing and the online display of dynamic data sets.
+DaVE is a visualization and an FMI-based simulation environment for both the post-processing and the online display of dynamic data sets.
 It is specifically suitable to analyse and compare simulation results of Modelica models.

 Besides standard plot instruments, such as 2D-plot, vector plots or bar charts, DaVE includes various thermodynamic state diagrams, as for instance Pressure-enthalpy (ph) or Temperature-enthalpy (Th) diagrams of refrigerants, but also hx-charts for moist air.
 The cycle points from Modelica simulations can automatically be loaded into the diagrams, which makes DaVE specifically suitable to analyse refrigeration and heat pump systems.